 All M.A. students are required to demonstrate proficiency in a language other than English.
-This requirement may be fulfilled either by passing the Departmental language examination, by presenting 12 credit-hours of coursework in that language completed during their period of graduate study, or completion of the fourth semester level course of a language with a grade of B or better completed during their period of graduate study at UNM.
+This requirement may be fulfilled by passing the Departmental language examination; presenting 12 credit-hours of course work in that language from an accredited institution, completed during the period of graduate study at UNM with grades of B or better; or completion of the fourth semester level course of a language with a grade of B or better.
+The latter two options are strongly recommended for students with weak language skills, and required for those who fail the departmental language exam.
+Continuing language study does not exclude students from taking the departmental language exam a second or third time, and if such attempts are successful, no further language coursework is required.